MicrosoftDocs/defender-docs/articles/defender-for-cloud/endpoint-detection-response-solution-recommendations.md

 **Requirement** | **Details**
 --- | ---
 **Plan** | [Defender for Cloud](connect-azure-subscription.md) must be available in the Azure subscription and one of these plans must be enabled:<br/><br/>- [Defender for Servers Plan 2](tutorial-enable-servers-plan.md)<br/>- [Defender Cloud Security Posture Management (CSPM)](tutorial-enable-cspm-plan.md)
-**AGentless scanning** | [Agentless scanning for machines](concept-agentless-data-collection.md) must be turned on.
+**Gentles scanning** | [Agentless scanning for machines](concept-agentless-data-collection.md) must be turned on.
 It's enabled by default in the plans, but if you need to turn it on manually, [follow these instructions](enable-agentless-scanning-vms.md).

 ## Investigate EDR solution recommendations